-- Co-Author of Enter the Superheroes: American Values, Culture, and the Canon of Superhero Literature, Rowman and Littlefield Publishing, 2013 - Co-Editor, Re-Mapping Narrative: Technology's Impact on the Way We Write, Hampton Press, 2008. - Author of Living the Narrative Life: Stories as a Tool for Meaning Making, Heinemann, 2004.
+- Co-Editor of Works and Days, Issues 63/64, "The Comics Studies Multiverse: Graphic Transformations in Education and Culture," 2015 - Co-Author of Enter the Superheroes: American Values, Culture, and the Canon of Superhero Literature, Rowman and Littlefield Publishing, 2013 - Co-Editor, Re-Mapping Narrative: Technology's Impact on the Way We Write, Hampton Press, 2008. - Author of Living the Narrative Life: Stories as a Tool for Meaning Making, Heinemann, 2004.

-Cristina Sanchez Martin, Ph.D.
+Curt Porter, Ph.D.